-Shelters and cares for thousands of animals displaced by natural disasters and helps reconnect them with their human companions.
-RedRover Responders have deployed volunteers to more than 270 crises, including wildfires, floods, tornadoes, hurricanes, puppy mill seizures, and cruelty and neglect cases in the United States and Canada.
-Notable crises include: Hurricanes Harvey, Katrina and Andrew, Superstorm Sandy, 9/11, Northridge Earthquake, Caldor and Camp Fires, and many more.
+Temporarily shelters and cares for thousands of animals displaced by natural disasters and rescued from largescale cruelty and neglect cases.
+The program also offers training and hands-on assistance, such as providing volunteers for pet wellness clinics, unchaining and Trap-Neuter-Vaccinate-Return (TNVR) projects, to communities in need.
+RedRover Responders have deployed volunteers to more than 290 crises, including wildfires, floods, tornadoes, hurricanes, puppy mill seizures, and cruelty and neglect cases in the United States and Canada.
+Notable crises include: Hurricanes Harvey, Katrina, and Andrew, Superstorm Sandy, 9/11, Northridge Earthquake, Caldor and Camp Fires, and many more.

 - There are currently 4,800+ active, trained RedRover Responders volunteers in the United States and Canada. - 200 RedRover Responders volunteers undergo training per year on average. - RedRover Responders volunteers must take our online or in-person training, and are required to complete a FEMA online course. - Volunteers are trained in emergency sheltering and caring for animals in stressful situations.
-They also educate communities about the need to include animals in disaster planning. - In 2023, trained RedRover Responders deployed to 15 emergencies, sheltering 2,076 displaced animals. - RedRover Responders average 13 deployments per year.
+They also educate communities about the need to include animals in disaster planning. - In 2024, trained RedRover Responders deployed to 13 emergencies and planned deployments, sheltering 2,541 displaced animals. - RedRover Responders average 13 deployments per year.